abidanBrito/murbin/README.md

 *   [ ] PIR sensor.

 ## DOCUMENTATION
 It can be found in the form of a PDF file for each and every Sprint, accordingly.
-Those of previous Sprints may and do, in fact, contain errors (schematics, pins, etc.).
-Please, refer to the [technical documentation](Technical_Documentation.pdf) (spanish).
+Those of previous Sprints may contain errors (schematics, pins, etc.).
+Please, refer to the lastest version: [technical documentation](docs/Documento_Técnico_Diseño_01.pdf) (spanish).

 ## ACKNOWLEDGEMENTS
 We would like to express our sincere gratitude to our **professors** for their invaluable support, feedback and encouragement throughout the development of this project, and to **Universitat Politècnica de València** for providing us with both the knowledge and the tools needed to complete it.